ndlib/legacy-curate-planning/README.md

 6. Write code to make the tests work.

 1--2 will be present in this repo.
-3--4 will be documented as milestones and issues in this repo _or_ in individual component github repos depending on the project (panning tasks for [Curate][2] are logged in this repo).
+3--4 will be documented as milestones and issues in this repo _or_ in individual component github repos depending on the project (planning tasks for [Curate][2] are logged in this repo).
 5--6 will be contained in the components repos themselves as they are the actual deliverables of this process.

 ## Conventions